NFT fantasy soccer startup Sorare says NFT firms need to engage with regulators | Technology

 NFT fantasy soccer startup Sorare says NFT firms need to engage with regulators

-Blockchain-based soccer collectibles startup Sorare believes sports NFT firms need to engage with regulators and share what they are doing, Chief Executive Nicolas Julia said on Tuesday on the sidelines of the Web Summit tech gathering in Lisbon.
+Blockchain-based soccer collectibles startup Sorare believes sports NFT companies need to engage with regulators and share what they are doing, Chief Executive Nicolas Julia said on Tuesday.
+"We need to engage with all the regulators, share what we are doing," Sorare CEO Nicolas Julien told Reuters at Lisbon's Web Summit.

-"We're already in conversation with the regulators and we need to engage, have some form of protection for users," Julia told Reuters, after his company hit a $4.3 billion valuation in September after two years of breakneck growth as the NFT sector boomed.
+Blockchain-based soccer collectibles startup Sorare believes sports NFT companies need to engage with regulators and share what they are doing, Chief Executive Nicolas Julia said on Tuesday.
+"We need to engage with all the regulators, share what we are doing," Sorare CEO Nicolas Julien told Reuters at Lisbon's Web Summit.
+"We need to have some form of protection for the users, and we're already in conversation with the regulators."

-Also Read: PREVIEW-Thousands gear up for tech blowout in Lisbon in test of new normal
+Sorare, whose latest $680 million funding round was led by Softbank, is under investigation by the UK Gambling Commission to assess whether its game - where users play with encrypted digital soccer tokens they can buy and sell - amounts to gambling.
+Asked whether the game's format, paired with the NFT sector's exponential growth and tendency to generate extremely rapid returns, could prove hazardous, Julien said: "We have nothing to do with gambling."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)